-This article centers around a method of kettlebell snatching and nutrition that will achieve the following: rapid fat loss, mental toughness, strength, and more.
-Try it if you are willing to work hard and endure some pain!
+This article centers around a method of kettlebell snatching and nutrition that will achieve the following: rapid fat loss, mental toughness and strength.

 If you are adverse to pain, like trying to take the easy way around things, and don't like getting results quickly, move on to that article on how to best rock the leg extension machine.
 If you're still reading, welcome to my house of pain.